 Users that finish 2nd or 3rd will also receive some gems (albeit a smaller amount) and get promoted.

-The promotion zone covers the top 10 finishers, so although 4th through to 10th won’t receive any gems, they will get promoted to the next league.
+The promotion zone covers the top 10 finishers (except in the Obsidian league, where it only covers the top 5) so although 4th through to 10th won’t receive any gems, they will get promoted to the next league.

 11th through to 25th will remain in their current league for another week.